aamnah/notes/opencart/opencart_install_script.md

 Work in Progress script.
 Basically combining [this one](https://github.com/aamnah/bash-scripts/blob/master/install/amp_debian.sh), [this one](https://github.com/aamnah/bash-scripts/blob/master/setup/virtualhost.sh) and [this one](https://github.com/aamnah/bash-scripts/blob/master/install/opencart.sh) so that i don't have to do them one by one.

-Also, setup SFTP so that we someone can FTP theme files if need be.
+Also, setup SFTP so that someone can FTP theme files if need be.

 Will get around to it eventually, OpenCart doesn't get much love from me, and i don't have to do this a whole lot..